 In this case I had no care at all for the outcome.
 The lady brought me back to the front of the shop, put a chair in the middle of the space, facing the front wall of glass doors and windows.
 There were about 10 women in the shop all of a sudden, a total hen fest; and it was pure heaven to listen to their girly chit-chat about fabrics, make-up, and mild gossip.
 They were all impeccably dressed; meanwhile I’m bloody well in my pyjamas (well okay my pyjamas are yoga pants and a stretchy top but still I know they are my pyjamas so it felt a bit uncool/uncooth/un-French/untidy) plus winter coat plus runners.
 But I still didn’t care (too much).

-In the old days if someone had put me in the middle of a room full of strangers, facing the sidewalks no less, in bright light, so everyone in the small town could watch me get full make-up done, I likely would have keeled over and died from embarrassment.
+In the old days if someone had put me in the middle of a room full of strangers, facing a glass wall that looked out to the sidewalks no less, in bright light, so everyone passing by, in the small town, could watch me get full make-up done, I likely would have keeled over and died from embarrassment.
 But this time I just truly enjoyed every second and didn’t care who saw.